-Enrollment: You may enroll your child/children online at www.universityacademy.org under the "STUDENTS" tab.
 You may enroll at any point before or during the school year; however, spots are filled on a first-come, first-serve basis and may fill quickly.
-If you wish to enroll after the school year starts, contact the After-School Program Coordinator to find out if there is availability for your child's grade.
+If you wish to enroll after the school year starts, contact the YMCA After-School Program Coordinator to find out if there is availability for your child's grade.
 Parents/guardians must submit their Summer School ASP enrollment online as well.
 Enrollment is not complete until the ASP Program Coordinator receives payment.

 Fees: There is currently a one-time registration fee of \$50 per family.
-Parents/guardians may receive a waiver of the registration fee if the child is a previous student in ASP.
-The weekly tuition per child is \$50.00 (there is no sibling discount) is due each Friday.
+The weekly tuition per child is \$50.00.
 There will be no fee adjustments for school closings.
 This fee is a fixed rate even if you do not plan on your student attending all five days a week.
 The weekly fee applies regardless of the number of days the student attends ASP that week.
 If you receive state benefits, you may qualify for child-care assistance.
 Please contact the local social services office to inquire about these benefits.